benhami1ton/2017portfolio/README.md

-# 2016portfolio
+# 2017 portfolio
-a 2016 era portfolio
+A 2017 era portfolio, built primarily with HTML and CSS.